 Most people know that dogs shouldn’t even get near onions.
 It’s common knowledge, but that doesn’t mean there’s nothing more to learn.
 This is an important topic.
 Keep reading!

 This vegetable is pungent and potentially poisonous for a pet pooch.
-It’s true that onions are often toxic for dogs, but do you know why?
+It’s true onions are often toxic for dogs, but do you know why?
 We’ll dig into details concerning canine consumption.

 This veggie ranks among the worst foods you can feed to a dog.
 Onions are certainly off-limits.
 You still need to learn about symptoms, and what to do if Fido feasts on this food.